InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 - Change the Entity Match Type to exact
 - Click on Done

-You now have a node in your flow that generates messages whenever the button is pressed, lets investigate...
+You now have a node in your flow that generates messages whenever the button is pressed, let's investigate...
 - Drag an Output "Debug" node to the right of your Pushbutton node
 - Click and drag on the connection points between the 2 nodes to connect them
 ![Connected Nodes](images/connected_nodes.png)